Networks

 The order of the columns in the Excel file does not matter.
 For example, "Name" does not need to be the first column.
 Generally though it's preferable for "Name" to be the first column.

 Generally speaking you can name your attributes anything at all.
 However, there are a few reserved column names that have a special interpretation in Polinode and so you should only use them for their intended purpose.
 The first of these is "Name", which we have already mentioned above.
-The others are detailed below (and are also covered in the comment in cell B1 of the Excel template file):
+The other is detailed below and also covered in the comment you will find in cell B1 of the template Excel file:

 TIP